bearerlab/memri-ela-vs-std/README.md

 ## Overview

-This repository lists the code (or links to code repositories) used for various processing and analysis steps in "Reconfiguration of Brain-wide Neural Activity after Early Life Adversity", _PNAS_, 2025.
+Provided in this repository is the code used (or links to GitHub repositories) in various processing and analysis steps from "Reconfiguration of Brain-wide Neural Activity after Early Life Adversity", _PNAS_, 2025.
 Below, we link to each of the major subsections of this repository, which correspond to various sections and figures within the manuscript.
 Corresponding figures for each subsection are listed in the subdirectories `README.md` files.
-Note that some sections used code from other Bearer Lab GitHub Repos.
-General explanations for these scripts are described in the respective repository pages, with links provided within corresponding subdirectories.
+Note that some sections used code from other Bearer Lab GitHub Repos, and require various software dependencies (see requirements).
+Descriptions/instructions for scripts from those repositories are described on their respective GitHub pages.
+Links to these repositories are provided within subdirectories here for which that software was used.

 Please review each of the following subdirectories for more information on 1) MEMRI data preprocessing, quality controls, and behavioral analysis; 2)  ROI measurements and c-fos comparisons; and 3) SPM segmentation and analysis.